aadityanaik/parking_lot/README.md

                                         PARKINATOR PARKING SYSTEMS STD.
 PVT.
 LTD.

    CEOs- Siddarth Menon, Aaditya Naik, Utkarsh Pant

    Authors- The CEOs themselves.

-    PARKINATOR Parking Systems is an ingenious way of managing your parking lot.Developed by the very people
+    PARKINATOR Parking Systems is an ingenious way of managing your parking lot.
+Developed by the very people
    who pride themselves in knowing what's best for your parking lot, PARKINATOR can be used almost everywhere, from the rundown garage in the middle of a big city to the most posh Hotels and Plazas around the world.
    Are you tired of a surplus of frustrated guests trying to get to their cars?
 Well, not any more!
 Simply